digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 Manyika, J., Lund, S., Robinson, K., Valentino, J., Dobbs, R., 2015.
 A Labor Market that Works: Connecting Talent with Opportunity in the Digital Age.
 McKinsey Global Institute.

 Prester, J., & Wagner, G. (2021).
 Contracting Decisions on Digital Markets for Knowledge Work Services: A Qualitative Systematic Review.
 In: *Proceedings of the International Conference on Information Systems*.

+Snir, E. M., and Hitt, L. M. 2003.
+“Costly Bidding in Online Markets for IT Services,” *Management Science* (49:11), pp. 1504–1520.

+Wagner, G., Prester, J., & Paré, G. (2021).
+Exploring the boundaries and processes of digital platforms for knowledge work: A review of information systems research. *The Journal of Strategic Information Systems*, 30(4), 101694.

 <!--
 Exercise: